mattwaite/JOUR491-Data-Visualization/Assignments/1_Installations/installing_jupyter_notebook.md

-# Installing Jupyter Notebook and Agate on your computer
+# Installing Jupyter Notebook and R on your computer

 1. First, download and install Anaconda on your computer.
 You can download it here: [https://www.continuum.io/downloads](https://www.continuum.io/downloads) WARNING: It will take up 845MB of your hard drive.
 Install the version for Python 3.5. **IF YOU HAVE ALREADY INSTALL ANACONDA FOR A PREVIOUS CLASS, YOU DO NOT NEED TO DO THIS AGAIN.**
 2. Open your terminal (Mac) or Command Prompt (Windows) and type: `conda list`